karolinakwasny/Full_Stack_open/part0/new_node_in_single_page_app_diagram.md

     Note right of browser: A user is adding a message and clicking the button

-    Note right of browser: browser executes the JavaScript code it fetched from the server browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note_spa
+    Note right of browser: browser renders page with the new node browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note_spa
     activate server